nekitmm/YOFO/README.md

 </p>
 <br/>

-As a nice bonus, the **YOFO Scan** will save logs into **ML/scripts/yofo_scans/scan_logs.lua** file with the information about images taken with corresponding focuser positions:
+As a nice bonus, the **YOFO Scan** will save logs into **ML/scripts/yofo_scans/scan_logs.lua** file with information about images taken and corresponding focuser positions:

 <br/>
 <p align="center">